Geodesic clustering of zeros of Eisenstein series for congruence groups: Open problems

 \section{Open problems}

 We list some open problems.

-\begin{enumerate} \item Study Kluyver sums and find the optimal constants $\kappa_\Gamma$ for congruence groups of any type in $\mathrm{SL}_2(\Z/N\Z)$, e.g., for $N$ prime, when they are either $1$ or $N$; notice that, by Lang's Theorem, conjugacy classes of such subgroups for $N$ prime are the same over $\mathbf F_p$ and $\overline{\mathbf F}_p$, and all conjugacy classes of subgroups and representatives for each class are know, first in the work of Gierster \cite{Gierster}.
-See Example \ref{exotic} for one case. \item Describe the exact limit geodesic configuration, or the limit of the zero set as the weight tends to infinity, for non-principal congruence groups, such as $\Gamma_0(N)$, in terms of $N$ alone. \item Improve the estimates of the cardinalities of sets of zeros with given convergence speed in Theorem \ref{main2}, or give the exact numbers; find all zeros converging at exponential speed.
+\begin{enumerate} \item Study Kluyver sums and find the optimal constants $\kappa_\Gamma$ for congruence groups of any type in $\mathrm{SL}_2(\Z/N\Z)$, e.g., for $N$ prime, when they are either $1$ or $N$; See Example \ref{exotic} for one case. \item Study lower bounds on non-vanishing Kluyver sums in terms of the level $N$.
+This is relevant for determining a good value of the constant $c_\Gamma$ (polynomial in $\log(N)$?) in Theorem \ref{mainIm} or a general group $\Gamma$ of level $N$ (via a lower bound on the implied constant in \eqref{uOmega}). \item Describe the exact limit geodesic configuration, or the limit of the zero set as the weight tends to infinity, for non-principal congruence groups, such as $\Gamma_0(N)$, in terms of $N$ alone. \item Improve the estimates of the cardinalities of sets of zeros with given convergence speed in Theorem \ref{main2}, or give the exact numbers; find all zeros converging at exponential speed.
 Discuss the exact convergence speed of zeros for non-principal congruence groups, or for even $N$. \item Discuss zeros of Eisenstein series of odd weight for congruence groups. \item Find the Hausdorff limit of zeros of the `Hecke' Eisenstein series $G_k^{A,B}$ in $\F$ as the (even) weight increases.
 Experiments suggest that these zeros are all located on the boundary arc, or on specific vertical lines defined by fixed rational numbers depending on $N$.
-For example, for odd $N$, the zeros appear to be on $|z=1|$ and $\Re(z)=\pm 1/(2j)$ for $j=1,\dots,(N-1)/2$. \item Find the limit distribution of zeros of Eisenstein series for interesting congruence groups.
+For example, for odd $N$, the zeros appear to be on $|z|=1$ and $\Re(z)=\pm 1/(2j)$ for $j=1,\dots,(N-1)/2$. \item Find the limit distribution of zeros of Eisenstein series for interesting congruence groups.
 More specifically, suppose that $ \LH Z_{k,\Gamma}$ is the union of geodesic segments given as image of segments connected $I_\gamma$ of the unit circle under $\gamma \in \M_2(\Z) \cap \mathrm{GL}_2(\Q)$ for $\gamma \in \mathcal I$, $\mathcal I$ a finite set; is it true that the normalized counting measure supported at the zeros in even weight $k$, converges weakly where $\mu_{S^1}$ is the Haar measure on $S^1$? \item Study the arithmetic of the polynomial whose $j$-invariants are the zeros of the norm modular forms $\mathcal N_{\Gamma,k}$.
 How does the discriminant factor, what is the Galois group, and does it satisfy interesting congruences modulo primes related to the weight?
 Compare with \cite{GC} for the case of full level in function fields. \end{enumerate}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}